424005659-arch/My-Portfolio/Week4-Activity/README.md

 Features

 Responsive Design
-- It is responsive and adapts to different device sizes and resolutions.- Responsive and scalable layout
+- It is responsive and adapts to different device sizes and resolutions.
+- Responsive and scalable layout
 - Appropriate use of media-queries for mobile-device friendliness

 Flexbox Navigation Bar